StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: Why are the DLCs so different?

-A: It's my list, if you want, you could remove the 3 DLC-changing mods, but you're going to be on your own.
+A: I felt that the mods made the DLCs better and more enjoyable while still not taking away anything from the vanilla aestithic.

 Q: The intro of Fallout 3 is weird!

 A: I know there is minor clipping, and the cart that holds you doesn't move.
 I will try finding a fix.
-Also, TTW quickstart is enabled, so you should not be able to see this.
+Also, TTW Quickstart is enabled, so you should not be able to see this.

 Q: The white screens that say "X Years Later" are not there.

 A: I know, another thing I'll have to fix.
-Also, TTW quickstart is enabled by default, so you just disabled it.
+Also, TTW Quickstart is enabled by default, so you just disabled it.
 Yes, if you ask this question on Discord, I'll not respond.

 Q: Are your DMs open?